Christopher van Huizen: Lion City Sailors

-On 20 January 2023, Van Huizen signed for Lion City Sailors on a 18 months contract ahead of the 2023 season.
+On 20 January 2023, Van Huizen signed for Lion City Sailors on an 18-month contract ahead of the 2023 season.
 On 13 August, he scored his first goal for the club in a massive 8–2 away victory against Hougang United.
-On 20 September, he make his 2023–24 AFC Champions League debut in a 2–1 lost against Thailand club Bangkok United.
+On 20 September, he made his 2023–24 AFC Champions League debut in a 2–1 lost against Thailand club Bangkok United.
 On 4 October, Van Huizen assisted Richairo Živković in the AFC Champions League group stage match to take the lead against Hong Kong side, Kitchee which would see Lion City Sailors ending up in a 2–1 away win.
 In his first season at the club, he won the 2023 Singapore Cup which is his first domestic trophy.

 On 22 September 2024, Van Huizen scored his first goal of the 2024–25 season in a 3–1 win against Balestier Khalsa.

 Van Huizen finished as a runner-up in the 2025 AFC Champions League Two final against Sharjah after a 1–2 defeat.
+In May 2026, Lion City Sailors announced that Van Huizen will not be extending his stay as a City Sailor, instead seeking pastures new elsewhere in the local ranks, looking for his level.

+FC Jurong

+On 27 June 2026, it was announced that Van Huizen had signed for FC Jurong from Lion City Sailors FC.